Tange International Co.

-Tange International Co. is a major Japanese manufacturer of high-quality steel tubing for bicycle frames, established before 1920.
+Tange International Co. is a major Japanese manufacturer of steel tubing for bicycle frames, established before 1920.

 They are a rival to the British-based tubing manufacturer Reynolds.
 Where the de facto standard of bicycle tubing from European bike boom bikes is Reynolds steel, the Japanese de facto standard is Tange.
 They were also found throughout the 1980s on many higher-quality far eastern-produced bikes because of the higher cost of Reynolds steel.

+Tange moved its production to Taiwan.

+History

+Tange was founded in Sakai, Osaka in 1920 by Yasujiro Tange.